memecoder12345678/0BeeF-Python-Crypter/README.md

 ## Overview

-**0BeeF** is a powerful crypter and obfuscation tool for Python scripts.
+**0BeeF** is a crypter and obfuscation tool for Python scripts.
 It is designed to:

 * Obfuscate code at a deep level
-* Encrypt payloads with multiple layers (Fernet + XOR)
+* Encrypt payloads with multiple layers
 * Execute decrypted payloads fully in-memory
 * Evade antivirus (AV) detection
 * Resist static and dynamic reverse engineering
-* Wipe memory to remove traces after execution
+* Wipe memory after execution

 ---